 The moment I came out from the catamaran and looked around, I got mesmerized by the beautiful view.
 Havelock is a hidden jewel.
 Its clear waters are rated among the best in the world for snorkeling and scuba diving.
 The beaches have approx 40 meters visibility underwater.
 This is the best for exploring colorful coral reefs and multi-color fishes.

 I took a boat and we went to Elephant Beach, where I had done SCUBA diving followed by snorkeling in the guidance of PADI experts.
+Padi provide all the equipment like body suits and snorkeling mask.
 It was an excellent experience.

 The beaches on Havelock has been given numbers, I stayed on beach number 5.
 The best beach is number 7 and it is popularly known as Radhanagar beach.
 It is a clean beach with white sand, and good sea waves make it a hot spot of Havelock.
 It is awarded as the ‘Asia’s best beach’ by TIME Magazine.